 By the nature of many of the habitats concerned, it is inevitable that arachnologists will encounter biting insects, sometimes in great numbers.
-We are advised by an expert arachnologist and enthusiastic field-worker who is also a medical practitioner, that the best is "Repel 100" obtainable from Survival Aids Ltd, Morland, Penrith, Cumbria CA1O 3AZ.
-Although there are reports of toxicity with sustained use, occasional use on collecting trips should present no risk and the benefits are considerable.
-A fine-mesh head net, worn over a brimmed hat and tied at the neck is also very useful particularly if soaked in "Repel 100".
+We are advised by an expert arachnologist and enthusiastic field worker who is also a medical practitioner, that currently the most effective repellant is the DEET-containing 'Repel 100' obtainable from outdoor shops and online.
+Although there are reports of toxicity with sustained use, occasional use on collecting trips should present little risk and the benefits are considerable.
+A much more recent product 'Incognito' claims to be more powerful than DEET-containing repellants without the associated toxicity risks.
+To date, it is very well reviewed.
+A fine-mesh head net, worn over a brimmed hat and tied at the neck, is also very useful, particularly if soaked in repellent